MLIB

 ~asset ()

 Destructor.
-Delete asset file if it exists.
+Delete asset file if it exists and is not persistent.

 const void * data ()